ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 ```

 :::info
-**NOTE:** You may wish to start only the execution node first for syncing to reduce Lodestar's execution client (eth1) requests for data that doesn't exist yet and reduce warnings/errors.
-Be sure to use our flags below such as `--justEL` to start the execution client standalone.

-**NOTE:** The script will standardize naming your containers so running the `setup.sh` twice, will not create two instances of the same containers.
+The script will standardize naming your containers so running the `setup.sh` twice, will not create two instances of the same containers.
 The script will standardize naming your containers so running the `./setup.sh <args>` a second time, will not create two instances of the same containers.
 :::

 Configure the above commands with what you intend to run using the Quickstart Script Help table below.

-# Quickstart Script Help
+## Quickstart Script Help

 | Command                   | Required/Optional | Description                                                                                                                                                                                                                                                                                                                                                                                                                |
 | ------------------------- | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |